- How Drop Shipping Works

 Point of Sale

 Once you have a reliable supplier willing to drop ship products directly to your customers, you will need a gateway for these customers.
-You can choose to build your brand’s website with a shopping cart or utilize a marketplace platform, or both.
+You can choose to build your brand’s website with an ecommerce platform or utilize a marketplace platform, or both.
 Shopify is a great tool for building eCommerce websites with built in payment processing and fraud detection, as well as seamless integration with fulfillment services.
 If you think your target customer is more likely to buy from a marketplace like Amazon, eBay, or Etsy, then it will be more beneficial to optimize for these platforms.

 Integrating automatic emails after the order has processed is another crucial component to drop shipping.
 When your customer successfully makes a purchase, this order needs to be immediately routed to your supplier for seamless fulfillment.
 It’s possible your customer is not aware of your detachment from the fulfillment process and although you want to be transparent, if the process is seamless it will be indistinguishable from the processes of the past.
 Tools like Ordoro and Modalyst are powerful tools to handle email workflow.